 If yes you know what I mean but for the sake of those who don’t have any idea from the movie Agamemnon.
 He the king of Mycenae or Argos the brother of Menelaus the king of Mycenaean Sparta the husband of Helen of Troy.

 It’s also a Beehive/tholos tomb, one of the largest actually on the Panagitsa Hill of Mycenae. its known for its lintel stone above the doorway which weights 120 tons that makes an extreme dimension of the door.

 Makes it the largest of the world and its monumental shape and grandeur it is one of the most impressive monuments.

-According to some information that I’ve found, Agamemnon doesn’t have anything to do about this tomb. it was the german archeologist Heinrich Schliemann who named this place and thus the name was use ever since.
+According to some information that I’ve found, Agamemnon doesn’t have anything to do with this tomb. it was the German archeologist Heinrich Schliemann who named this place and thus the name was used ever since.

 To end the day a sweet sunset view was the last perfect piece to make it indescribable, for me this one is one of the special tour that I’ve done.
 I call it a Lazy Traveller’s Way of discovering other places.
 I’m not a professional traveller nor a professional Nomad.
 I am simply a human who wants to enjoy my designated limited vacations and making the best out of it.

-For those who want to discover other place near Athens it’ll be magnificent.
+For those who want to discover other place near Athens it would be magnificent.
 Just don’t forget your suitable shoes and comfortable clothes, especially light ones cause the weather is very hot.